Abdominoplasty Surgery with Dr Craig Rubinstein Plastic Surgeon

-Most patients choose to have the surgery to help boost their self-confidence.
-Or, to improve their body contours and reduce their sagging tummy skin post-pregnancy or weight loss.
+Most patients choose to have surgery to alter their body contours and reduce their excess tummy skin post-pregnancy or weight loss.
 Read Having an abdominoplasty combined with a C-Section – Is it a good idea?

 Furthermore, an Abdominoplasty can remove stretch marks and excess skin in the lower abdomen, as that skin is often removed.
 However, it cannot remove any stretch marks found outside the lower abdomen area.

-- Use of liposuction in a tummy tuck – Lipoabdominoplasty
+- Use of liposuction in an abdominoplasty – Lipoabdominoplasty

 - Inclusion of a mons lift